admiralhr99/ntFetcher/README.md

 # ntFetcher: Nuclei Templates Pull Request Fetcher

-ntfetcher is a Go application designed to fetch and track new CVE-related pull requests from the [projectdiscovery/nuclei-templates](https://github.com/projectdiscovery/nuclei-templates) repository.
+ntFetcher is a Go application designed to fetch and track new CVE-related pull requests from the [projectdiscovery/nuclei-templates](https://github.com/projectdiscovery/nuclei-templates) repository.
 It helps security researchers and developers stay up-to-date with the latest CVE templates.

 ## Features